 DEL Ozone Disinfection is Tested and True

-How do you measure ozone’s performance?
-Ozone is undetectable by human senses when properly dissolved in water the way it is with well-engineered systems like DEL’s.
-How do you measure it?
+Ozone is undetectable by human senses when properly dissolved in water.
+It begs the question - how do you measure its effectiveness?

-DEL continuously tests its own equipment for reliability, effectiveness and safety, but it also engages accepted third-party test agencies such as NSF, UL,and assorted accredited independent testing labs to perform objective critical testing against government and/or industry standards.
+DEL continuously tests its own equipment for reliability, effectiveness and safety, and also engages with accepted third-party test agencies such as NSF, UL, and assorted accredited independent testing labs to perform objective critical testing against government and/or industry standards.
 Our claims for health and safety protection are based on these tests, not chemical theories or wishful thinking.

 Ozone Disinfection of Cryptosporidium parvum